jamescherti/easysession.el/README.md

 It is preferable for EasySession to remain a third-party plugin, as this provides more flexibility for implementing new features.
 EasySession relies on the same built-in functions as desktop.el (e.g., frameset) but includes additional features that enhance the experience of persisting and restoring sessions.
 EasySession is also customizable, allowing users to implement their own handlers to persist and restore new types of non-file-visiting buffers.

-### How does it compare to activities.el?

-- EasySession is designed for loading, saving, and switching entire sessions, while Activities focuses on managing "activities" and allows for multiple activities within a single session.
-- EasySession supports restoring indirect buffers that were created with `M-x clone-indirect-buffer-other-window`, whereas Activities does not.
-However, since Activities relies on Emacs bookmarks to save and restore buffers, the behavior depends entirely on the buffer's major mode bookmark handler.
-For example, when used with `org-bookmark-heading`, Org-mode indirect buffers are properly saved and restored.
-- EasySession allows you to choose whether to restore the geometry (position, width, and height) of your frames.
-- EasySession relies on Emacs built-in functions for saving and restoring frames and tab-bar tabs (the built-in `frameset` package).
-Activities uses the built-in bookmark system to save and restore buffers and tabs.
-- Both EasySession and Activities are customizable.
-In EasySession, users can define custom handlers to manage non-file-backed buffers, allowing the creation of specialized functions for restoring them.
-In Activities, bookmarks can be used to achieve similar customizations.
-- EasySession persists and restores all frames and tabs.
-Activities, by design, operates differently: Its scope is limited to a single frame (without referencing tabs) or to a single tab when `tab-bar-mode` is active; it does not span multiple frames or tabs.
-Each buffer is managed through its major mode's bookmark handler, which handles details such as indirect buffers and narrowing.

 ### Why not use one of the other third-party session packages?

 There are some existing packages, such as minimal-session-saver, save-visited-files, sesman, and psession.
 However, these packages have the following limitations: